How to Increase PHP WordPress Memory Limit?

 What is WordPress Memory Limit Error?

-WordPress is a pretty stable platform to build websites but may give you some errors on occasions.
+WordPress is a pretty stable platform to build websites but may give you some errors on occasion.
 By default, WordPress provides very little memory size( usually 32 or 64 MB) to its users.
 Depending on your hosting provider and server, this value may differ.

 Since most sites nowadays require way more size than the default value, you may get a memory error like this.